opizzatodx/lagent/README.md

 * You can add the content of a new license in this directory, file name format is ```[license_tag].txt ```

-* You can run the usage case generator on all licenses:
+* You can run the use case generator on all licenses:

 ```sh
 python cli.py -a